Are you on the lookout for some beautiful new patio ideas? It's always a good time to refresh your space and give it a

 This scene is full of sophistication thanks to a mix of woven materials and soft fabrics.
 We love how the natural tones are offset with patterned details, which draw the eye around the space.
 In fact, we think this style would look just as fabulous indoors.

-What's more, the romantic glow from the glass hurricane lamps will look stunning as it shimmers across the nearby pool.
-Head over to our backyard pool ideas for plenty more inspiration.
+What's more, the romantic glow from the glass hurricane lamps will look stunning as it shimmers across the nearby water – a lovely addition for your pool ideas.

 29. Warm up with a stylish patio heater

-The latest outdoor heaters are a great way to warm your patio ideas up.
+The best patio heaters are a great way to warm your outdoor space up.
 Some models can be a real design feature too, as they look fantastic.

 Heights can often be adjusted to suit your requirements and the freestanding ones can be moved around to direct the heat exactly where you need it.
 And, if space is a little tight, opt for a wall-hung version.